Financial analyst: Securities firms

-In a stock brokerage house or investment bank (discussed below), the analyst will read company financial statements and analyze commodity prices, sales, costs, expenses, and tax rates in order to determine a company's value and project future earnings.
-On the basis of their results, they write reports and make presentations, usually making recommendations - a "trade idea" - to buy or sell a particular investment or security.
+In a stock brokerage house or investment bank, the Investment Analyst will read company financial statements - applying financial statement analysis - and analyze commodity prices, sales, costs, expenses, and tax rates in order to determine a company's value and project future earnings.
+On the basis of their results, they write reports and make presentations, usually making recommendations—a "trade idea"—to buy or sell a particular investment or security.

 Typically, at the end of the assessment, an analyst would provide a rating recommending or investment action: to buy, sell, or hold the security.
 Senior analysts may actually make the decision to buy or sell for the company or client if they are the ones responsible for managing the assets.
 Other, "junior" analysts use the data to model and measure the financial risks associated with making a particular investment decision.
 See Securities research § Career path.